One Pot Chicken and Rice

 Instructions

-• In a large pot of medium heat, heat the olive oil.
+• In a large pot over medium heat, heat the olive oil.
 Cook the onions until soft and translucent, about 5 minutes.
 Add the garlic and cook until fragrant, about 30 more seconds.

-• Add the cubed chicken, season with Italian seasoning, ½ teaspoon salt, and black pepper, and cook until the chicken is mostly cooked through, about 7 minutes.
+• Add the cubed chicken and season with Italian seasoning, ½ teaspoon salt, and black pepper.
+Cook until the chicken is mostly cooked through, about 7 minutes.

 • Add the rice and cook with the chicken for about 2 minutes.
-Add the peas and carrots, soy sauce and remaining ½ teaspoon salt.
+Add the peas, carrots, soy sauce, and remaining ½ teaspoon salt.

-• Add the water on top, mix all the ingredients together, bring to a boil, then reduce the heat to low, cover with a tight-fitting lid and simmer for 15 minutes, until rice is fully cooked.
-Remove from heat and allow the steam to continue cooking the rice for 5-10 more minutes.
+• Add the water and mix all the ingredients together.
+Bring to a boil, then reduce the heat to low and cover with a tight-fitting lid.
+Simmer until the rice is fully cooked, about 15 minutes.
+Remove from heat and allow the steam to continue cooking the rice for 5–10 more minutes.

-• Fluff the rice, sprinkle with fresh parsley and serve warm.
+• Fluff the rice with a fork, sprinkle with fresh parsley if desired, and serve warm.

 Notes

-Freezing Instructions: Put the chicken and rice in a freezer-safe container or a heavy-duty freezer bag, label it with the date, and it’ll keep well for up to 2 months.
-Thaw it in the fridge overnight, and reheat it using any of the methods above once you want to enjoy it again.
+Freezing: Place the chicken and rice in a freezer-safe container or freezer bag and freeze for up to 2 months.
+Thaw in the fridge overnight and reheat on the stove or in the microwave until warmed through.

 Nutrition